Learning to Simulate: Generative Metamodeling via Quantile Regression: Supplementary Materials for Section

+Across 100 replications, we calculate means and standard deviations of all summary statistics (sample mean, sample standard deviation, and Wasserstein distance).
+As shown in Table~\ref{table_bank_MSD}, $\text{QRGMM}^{+}$ consistently provides the closest approximation to the true first two moments across all output dimensions, outperforming other models.
+Moreover, $\text{QRGMM}^{+}$ yields substantially smaller Wasserstein distances with lower variability (Figure~\ref{fig_bank_WD}), indicating a more accurate and stable recovery of the full conditional distribution for complex stochastic systems.

-Lastly, we evaluate sample generation speed across 100 replications. $\text{QRGMM}^{+}$ requires 0.2123 seconds to generate $10^5$ samples, while CWGAN generates samples in 0.0419 seconds.
-The slower speed of $\text{QRGMM}^{+}$ stems from its sequential generation process across output dimensions, inherent to its conditional distribution approach.
-While both methods are sufficiently fast for real-time decision-making in this 5-dimensional example, improving computational efficiency of $\text{QRGMM}^{+}$ for higher-dimensional applications remains a future research direction.
+Lastly, we evaluate online sample generation speed across 100 replications. $\text{QRGMM}^{+}$ requires on average $0.1426$ seconds (std.\ $0.0237$) to generate $10^4$ samples, which is slower than CWGAN ($0.0434 \pm 0.0027$ seconds) but comparable to Diffusion ($0.1801 \pm 0.0876$ seconds) and RectFlow ($0.0947 \pm 0.0010$ seconds).
+The slower speed of $\text{QRGMM}^{+}$ stems from its sequential generation process across output dimensions.
+Nevertheless, all generative metamodels considered here operate well within real-time constraints for this five-dimensional setting.
+Further improving the computational efficiency of $\text{QRGMM}^{+}$ for higher-dimensional output spaces remains an important direction for future research.